AmanSCoder/Sparkathon-Adeinstien/README.md

-Welcome to the Sparkathon **Adeinstien** project!
+Welcome to the **Adeinstien** project!
 This repository contains the codebase for an innovative AI-powered system designed to enhance online shopping experiences through personalized product recommendations and automated video ad generation.

 ## 🚀 Project Overview